Maryam-Taherzadeh/Computational-Drug-Discovery/problem_01_qsar/README.md

-🧬 Project Structure
+## 🧬 Project: MDM2–p53 Inhibitor Prediction Using Machine Learning

-🔴 Problem
+### 🔴 Problem

-Drug discovery is a time-consuming and expensive process that requires testing thousands of chemical compounds to identify potential drug candidates.
-Experimental evaluation of bioactivity, such as IC50, is costly and not scalable for large chemical libraries.
+The interaction between **MDM2 and p53** plays a critical role in cancer progression.
+MDM2 negatively regulates the tumor suppressor protein p53, and inhibiting this interaction is a key strategy in anticancer drug development.

+However, identifying effective MDM2 inhibitors is challenging.
+Experimental evaluation of bioactivity (e.g., IC50) for thousands of compounds is expensive, time-consuming, and not scalable.

+---

-🎯 Objective
+### 🎯 Objective

-The objective of this project is to build a machine learning model to predict the bioactivity (IC50) of chemical compounds based on their molecular structure.
+The objective of this project is to develop a machine learning model to predict the bioactivity (IC50) of chemical compounds targeting the MDM2–p53 interaction based on their molecular structure.

-This allows us to:
+This enables us to:

-identify promising drug candidates reduce the number of required laboratory experiments accelerate the drug discovery pipeline
+* identify potential MDM2 inhibitors
+* reduce reliance on costly laboratory experiments
+* accelerate early-stage drug discovery
+* prioritize compounds for further testing

+---

-⚙️ Method
+### ⚙️ Method

-We used a data-driven approach:

-Dataset: ChEMBL
-Molecular representation: SMILES
-Feature extraction: RDKit (descriptors/fingerprints)
+A data-driven workflow was implemented:

+* **Dataset:** ChEMBL (MDM2–p53 interaction data)
+* **Molecular representation:** SMILES
+* **Feature extraction:** RDKit (molecular descriptors and fingerprints)
-Model: Random Forest / XGBoost regression
+* **Model:** Random Forest / XGBoost

-Steps:

-Data cleaning and preprocessing
-Feature generation from molecular structures
-Model training
-Performance evaluation
+---

+### 🔬 Data Preprocessing

+* Filtered bioactivity data for IC50 values

+* Removed missing values

+* Standardized units (nM)

+* Labeled compounds into:

+  * **active** (IC50 ≤ 1000 nM)
+  * **intermediate** (1000 < IC50 < 10000 nM)
+  * **inactive** (IC50 ≥ 10000 nM)

+* Constructed a clean dataset including:

+  * molecule IDs
+  * SMILES strings
+  * IC50 values
+  * bioactivity class

+---

-💻 Code
+### 💻 Code

-The implementation is available in the Jupyter Notebook:
+The full implementation is available in the Jupyter Notebook:

-chembl_ic50_prediction.ipynb
+`mdm2_ic50_prediction.ipynb`

 The notebook includes:

+* data collection from ChEMBL
-data preprocessing
+* preprocessing and cleaning
-feature engineering
+* feature generation using RDKit
-model training
+* model training and evaluation

-evaluation and visualization
+---

-📊 Results
+### 📊 Results

-The model was able to learn the relationship between molecular features and biological activity.
+* The model successfully learned patterns between molecular structure and bioactivity.

-Predicted IC50 values showed good correlation with experimental data The model can be used for virtual screening to prioritize compounds Demonstrates the effectiveness of machine learning in drug discovery
+* Predicted IC50 values showed meaningful correlation with experimental data.
+* The model can be used for **virtual screening** to prioritize potential MDM2 inhibitors.

+---

+### 🚀 Conclusion

+This project demonstrates how machine learning can be applied to predict molecular bioactivity and accelerate drug discovery.
+By combining cheminformatics (RDKit) with predictive modeling, we can efficiently identify promising compounds targeting the MDM2–p53 interaction.